Ralph Vaughn Jackson

 M, b.
 16 November 1746, d.
 16 March 1818

-His Ancestral File Number is 160.
 John Stanton was also known as John Stanton.
 He and his family moved from Preston, Connecticut to Montgomery Co., New York in 1790.
 And in 1815, he went with his son Amasas to Hornby, NY.
 Stanton was a prominent name in early Hornby and the family helped form a church at the Hammond (now Red School House, 1892) that was known as the Hornby and Campbell Baptist Church.
 John was a captain in the Hornby militia.

 He then returned to Preston, Conn and remarried.
 The name of this second wife is not known.
 She died in Connecticut without issue and John returned to Hornby with his son Amasa.
 See page 150 of Stanton Book.
-In 1790 Joohn moved from Preston, Conn. to Charlestown, Montgomery County, NY.
+In 1790 John moved from Preston, Conn. to Charlestown, Montgomery County, NY.
 In 1815 he went with his son Capt.
 Amasa to Hornby, Steuben Co.
 NY.

 Children of John Stanton and Huldah Freeman